frycast/danielvfryer3/content/authors/admin/_index.md

 highlight_name: false
 ---

 Complicated data analyses are used in every industry and scientific field, but increasingly with opaque results that are hard to explain and interpret.
 I work to increase the transparency, honesty, and clarity of complex data analyses, through research, teaching, software tooling and public communication.
-My research is in the intersection of theoretical and applied statistics and machine learning, but I'm interested in learning more psychology, anthropology and economics.
+My research is in the intersection of theoretical and applied statistics and machine learning, but I'm interested in growing my knowledge in psychology, anthropology, economics and agriculture.

 Aside from research, I enjoy coding in R, Python, Julia and SQL, and I practice relational database design, data integration, and software engineering.
 I also teach various courses in statistics and computer science at a postgraduate level, including meta-analysis and relational database design.
 I currently serve as a council member and Deputy Communications Officer at the Statistical Society of Australia, as well as technical sub-editor at the Australian & New Zealand Journal of Statistics.